 Candid photography is all about unexpected moments.
 If you’re used to being in control, this will help you sharpen all of your creative senses and be present.

 10. Document an Egg Hunt to Create an Unforgettable Story

 Children grow up fast (a little too fast), which means that every photo of them is precious.
 If you don’t get to see your family members often, take the time to document an egg hunt.

 You can use the photos in diptychs, collages, and photo albums that the entire family can cherish for years to come.

-You can also turn this into an annual project to emphasise how quickly your subjects grow.
+You can also turn this into an annual project to emphasize how quickly your subjects grow.
 Photograph the winners every year, and document all the details that have changed throughout the years.